-We believe that in this period, in which it is clear that Roosevelt will be exercising hegemony over these trade union forces and others, that the most effective way towards the People's Front will be the collaboration of these movements inside the Democratic Party, together with the Farmer-Labour Parties where they exist, as in Minnesota, and the Progressive Party in Wisconsin, and the Left forces which are organising in other regions.
+We believe that in this period, in which it is clear that Roosevelt will be exercising hegemony over these trade union forces and others, the most effective way toward the People's Front will be the collaboration of these movements inside the Democratic Party together with the Farmer-Labor Parties where they exist, as in Minnesota, and the Progressive Party in Wisconsin, and the Left forces which are organizing in other regions.
 This is not any change in our main political direction.
-The building of the Farmer-Labour Party remains the key to this general tactic that would include a broader field.
-It would enable us to maintain what proved so advantageous in the elections last year-a general unity of all the progressive forces against the semi-Fascist and Fascist reaction, and at the same time to continue, without a break, the building of the Farmer-Labour forces.
+The building of the Farmer-Labor Party remains the key to this general tactic that would include a broader field.
+It would enable us to maintain what proved so advantageous in the elections last year-a general unity of all the progressive forces against the semi-fascist and fascist reaction, and at the same time to continue without a break the building of the Farmer-Labor forces.

-2. THE STRUGGLE FOR PEACE
+II.
+THE STRUGGLE FOR PEACE

-The problem of organising a serious mass movement against war and Fascism, and for peace, is in America essentially and chiefly the problem of breaking through the ideology of isolation and neutrality.
+The problem of organizing a serious mass movement against war and fascism, and for peace, is in America essentially and chiefly the problem of breaking through the ideology of isolation and neutrality.
 The mass sentiments for peace in America are still dominated with the idea that the road to peace is through neutrality.
-Our problem is to liberate the masses from this influence as a pre-condition for collective action with the peace forces of the world, a pre-condition for a real international peace policy.
+Our problem is to liberate the masses from this influence as a precondition for collective action with the peace forces of the world, a precondition for a real international peace policy.

-We recently saw how the reactionary camp is able to manipulate the mass sentiments for peace through the neutrality programme.
+We recently saw how the reactionary camp is able to manipulate the mass sentiments for peace through the neutrality program.
 This was in the case of the adoption by Congress of an embargo against democratic Spain.
-There is really in the U.S. a broad mass sentiment in favour of Spain.
-There is a great indignation against the Fascist invaders.
+There is really in the U.S. a broad mass sentiment in favor of Spain.
+There is a great indignation against the fascist invaders.
 This mass sentiment is even in Congress.
 Yet under the whip of the neutrality slogan, the vote in both Houses of Congress was unanimously for embargo, except one lone vote.
-It took considerable mass pressure to get a bloc of 18 Congressmen to come out with a measure in Congress directed against Hitler and Mussolini and denouncing the embargo on Spain.
+It took considerable mass pressure to get a bloc of eighteen Congressmen to come out with a measure in Congress directed against Hitler and Mussolini and denouncing the embargo on Spain.

 This conception of neutrality, in spite of its appearance of growing strength, is, however, undergoing a crisis and beginning to break up.
 While being attacked from the Left, it is, at the same time, under heavy fire from the Right.
 The reactionary forces in America, trying to find the weak points in the Roosevelt administration, seized upon neutrality and have opened up their journalistic guns upon it.
-There is already general recognition that neutrality it not realisable.
-But there is not any generally recognised alternative policy.
+There is already general recognition that neutrality is not realizable.
+But there is not any generally recognized alternative policy.